joegenius98/Undergrad_Honors_Thesis/README.md

-# Note: Work in Progress
+# Note: Documentation in Progress
 I will be likely be cleaning up code/scripts/documentation/READMEs in the coming weeks, so stay patient in the meantime.
 Nevertheless, all work done for this honors thesis is present in this repo.

 # kFactorVAE: Self-Supervised Regularization for Better A.I.
 Disentanglement